valflrt/smarticles-fork/README.md

 ## Sharing Simulations

-The `seed` field is the _"D.N.A"_ of your particle system.
+The `seed` field enables you to share or save your favorite seeds.
 It contains all the information needed to replicate the current simulation.

 Pressing `randomize` will give you random seeds, but you can also enter a custom one.

 What does _your_ name look like?

 https://github.com/valflrt/smarticles-fork/assets/49407769/8cd0314d-71b2-4076-8f9e-2b4fe3d58178

-> ☝️ literally the inside of Chevy and valflrt brains ☝️
+> ☝️ literally the inside of ChevyRay's and valflrt's brains ☝️

 If you start adjusting parameters, you'll notice the seed changes to a code that begins with the `@` symbol.
 These are custom-encoded simulations, which you can share by copying the entire code.